scharlottej13/dask/docs/source/array-overlap.rst

 .. image:: images/unoverlapping-neighbors.png
    :width: 30%
-   :alt: un-overlapping neighbors
+   :alt: un-overlapping neighbors.

 We extend each block by trading thin nearby slices between arrays:

 .. image:: images/overlapping-neighbors.png
    :width: 30%
-   :alt: overlapping neighbors
+   :alt: overlapping neighbors.

 We do this in all directions, including also diagonal interactions with the overlap function:

 .. image:: images/overlapping-blocks.png
    :width: 40%
-   :alt: overlapping blocks
+   :alt: overlapping blocks.

 .. code-block:: python